lammps/lammps/doc/src/fix_bond_react.rst

 * react-ID = user-assigned name for the reaction
 * react-group-ID = only atoms in this group are considered for the reaction
 * Nevery = attempt reaction every this many steps
-* Rmin = bonding pair atoms must be separated by more than Rmin to initiate reaction (distance units)
+* Rmin = initiator atoms must be separated by more than Rmin to initiate reaction (distance units)
-* Rmax = bonding pair atoms must be separated by less than Rmax to initiate reaction (distance units)
+* Rmax = initiator atoms must be separated by less than Rmax to initiate reaction (distance units)
 * template-ID(pre-reacted) = ID of a molecule template containing pre-reaction topology
 * template-ID(post-reacted) = ID of a molecule template containing post-reaction topology
 * map_file = name of file specifying corresponding atom-IDs in the pre- and post-reacted templates